captionpoint/captionpoint-plays/NO-SUCH-THING-chunked.md

 ---

 ## MARILYN:
 Aww, you know, she’s always kinda hated my guts; she didn’t have a whole lot to say.

+---

 Frosty but polite—same as always—but … she looked great.
 Healthy.
-Told me with no prodding that she loves her work. … How long has it been since you saw her? … … … Ya know, babe, if you ever want to talk about what’s going on between you two … I don’t know that I could help, but I’m a really good ear, you know that. … … Heyyy, let’s you and me take a hop up to the Berkshires this weekend, just the two of us.
-What do you say? … I’m worried about you.
+Told me with no prodding that she loves her work. … How long has it been since you saw her? … …

 ---

+… Ya know, babe, if you ever want to talk about what’s going on between you two … I don’t know that I could help, but I’m a really good ear, you know that.

+---

+… … Heyyy, let’s you and me take a hop up to the Berkshires this weekend, just the two of us.
+What do you say?

+---

+… I’m worried about you.

+---

 ## REN:
 Don’t be worried.
 I’m good.
 We’ll do it next time, I promise.
 You had some paperwork for me?

-(Marilyn looks at her sadly, finally pushes the sheaf of documents toward her.
-Ren scans it as the lights shift.
-Transitional music as time again passes.
-Eventually the sound morphs into the strains of a far-off brass band, drawing Ren out of the scene with Marilyn.
-The sound of firecrackers popping in the distance.
-Ren shucks off her coat and, grabbing a rolling suitcase along the way, crosses into a hotel room in Oaxaca, Mexico.
-The lighting is slightly amber, reminiscent of lighting you might see on a film location at sunset.)

 ---

 ## REN:
-(Speaking to an unseen person outside the door) No, gracias, señor, no necessito nada ahora.
+No, gracias, señor, no necessito nada ahora.
 Estoy bien.
 Muchisimas gracias, eh?

-(For a moment, Ren peers around the room, taking it all in.
-She crosses and sits down on the bed.
-The band, far away in the town square, plays on.
-The sound of children running by outside, laughing and jabbering in Spanish down in the street.
-The lights go slightly more amber.
-Ren sits quietly for a few moments, her hands folded in her lap.
-The sound of a procession approaching outside—footsteps and quiet singing in Spanish.
-She moves to the window where she stands looking out into the street below.
-The hushed, prayerlike singing grows nearer until it is right under her window.
-After a moment, her expression changes from one of loss and regret to one of the intrigue of a new place, a new path, a new way of life.
-Lights continue to fade amber around her until, finally, they fall to black.
-End of play.)
+---